Helene

 Presentations

 Grogan, Helene D. 2021.
 “Looking Down the Rabbit Hole: Sense-Making and QAnon.”
 Poster presented at the UMass Amherst DACSS Student Research Symposium, Amherst, MA, August 26.
+Poster awarded $100 commendation for “best use of methods for the data.”

 Grogan, Helene D. 2019.
 “Supporting Trans Autistic People.”
 Poster presented at the Greenfield Community College Student Research Symposium, Greenfield, MA, May 3.